 The fatty acids are mainly found in fatty fish like sardines, salmon, mackerel, and tuna, and have a variety of health benefits including those for the human eye.

-In fact, research has shown that omega-3 fatty acids are an excellent source to help protect against dry-eye and macular degeneration.
+In fact, research has shown that omega-3 fatty acids, such as from fish oil supplements, are an excellent source to help protect against dry-eye and macular degeneration.

 You should consider adding fish to your meal plan at least twice a week.